vcr/vcr/README.md

 [benchmarks](http://github.com/myronmarston/vcr/blob/master/benchmarks/http_stubbing_libraries.rb) for
 more details.

+Note that FakeWeb also currently has a bug that prevents it from properly dealing with multiple values for the same response header.
+See [this FakeWeb issue](http://github.com/chrisk/fakeweb/issues/17) for more info.

+You should not need to directly interact with either FakeWeb or WebMock.
+VCR will take care of disallowing http connections when no cassette is inserted, and it will clean up all stubs/registrations when a cassette is ejected.
+If you ever decide to switch HTTP stubbing libraries, you'll just have to update the VCR config setting.

 ## Suggested Workflow

 First, configure VCR as I have above.
 I like setting the default record mode to `:none`